-After coming close to breaking even for 2012, the life plan produced a small gain for 2013, the plan's best year since 2007.
-Ironically, there were more death claims in 2013 (30) as compared to 2012 (23), and the total payments (\$8 million) were almost \$5 million higher than in 2012 (\$3.2 million).
-The 2013 death claim payments set a new annual record for highest payments, exceeding the previous record of \$7.1 million established in 2011.
-The plan has now set records in four of the last five years.
+There were fewer death claims in 2014 (21) as compared to 2013 (30), and the total payments (\$2 million) were about \$6 million lower than in 2013 (\$8 million).
+The 2014 experience was especially encouraging, as the 2013 death claim payments had set a new annual record for highest payments, exceeding the previous record of \$7.1 million established in 2011.
+Prior to 2014, the plan had set records in four of the previous five years.

 Two of the policy changes adopted by the Board in January 2012 to remediate the losses in the life insurance plan played a major role in offsetting the high claims experienced in 2013.
-The new reinsurance arrangement returned about \$1.75 million to help offset the high death claim payments, while the rate increase continued to generate additional revenue, which was also an important contributor to the improved overall results.
+The new reinsurance arrangement returned about \$1.75 million to help offset the high death claim payments experienced in that year.
+The new reinsurance arrangement will continue to help stabilize experience in the years to come.
+In addition, the rate increase effective May 1, 2012, continues to generate additional revenue, which has also been an important contributor to the improved overall results.

 The difficulties experienced by the life plan represent a complex situation that defies a simple solution.
 Fortunately, the Trust is in a strong financial position to address the situation through the strategy described above.
-Although the results for both 2012 and 2013 have been encouraging, it is still too early to conclude that all is well in the life plan.
-We expect that our strategy for the life plan is likely to require a minimum of five years to return it to a financially self-supporting position.
-While we believe this approach offers a reasonable chance for improving the plan's experience, we will need to continue to monitor developments carefully and be prepared to revise the strategy if the results vary from our expectations.
+Although the results for both 2013 and 2014 have been encouraging, it is still too early to conclude that all is well in the life plan.
+We expect that our strategy for the life plan is likely to require a minimum of five years to return it to a consistently self-supporting position.
+While we believe this approach offers a reasonable chance for improving the plan's experience over the long term, we will need to continue to monitor developments carefully and be prepared to revise the strategy if the results vary from our expectations.